-Kelly Moe (born May 25th 1982) is an American producer, singer, songwriter, dancer, actor and activist.
+Kelly Moe (born May 25th 1982) is an American producer, singer, songwriter, dancer, model, actor and philanthropist.
 Moe is multicultural, biracial and openly gay.
 He has a signature sound that blends the androgynous voice of Børns, Meshell Ndegeocello and Sade, with the cool vibe of Kimbra and the experimental production values of Esthero, Goldfrapp and Troye Sivan.

 For the past two decades, Moe has written, produced, recorded and independently released a series of albums that have drawn attention from MTV's Logo network, The Gossip's Beth Ditto and filmmakers James Westby, Madsen Minax and Florencia Manóvil.
 Moe gained increased recognition when he starred in Gossip's gender-bending music video for "Listen Up" in 2006.
 A year later, Westby directed the video for his hit single "Voodoo Engine," which was featured and won Top 5 Best Songs on MTV/Logo's NewNowNext Poplab.
 Moe also headlined the 10th Annual Portland Lesbian & Gay Film Festival and the sold out 2007 Erotic Ball at Portland’s Crystal Ballroom with his four-piece pop band, Basic Fix.
 Basic Fix went on to appear in Westby's critically acclaimed 2008 film "The Auteur."